anijitsahu/react-app-simple-carousel-app/README.md

 ## Features
 - This is just a Simple Carousel program
 - Next image can be seen by clicking `>` button
+  - Next button will not be shown when the last image is reached
 - Previous image can be seen clicking `<` button
+  - While loading the first image previous button will not be there for obvious reason
+- This follows responsive web design paradigm
+- Mobile view is supported
+- No database / storage is there.
+So no changes are *persistant*
+- Images are served from the local file system.
+No *external* URLs are there

 ## Installation